• Skip to primary navigation

 Challenging the offset can be difficult, so you need very compelling proof.
 If you’re set on this course of action, consider hiring a lawyer and the costs of doing so.

-Agree to Pay the Debt
+Agree To Pay The Debt

 If you've agreed that you owe the debt, that doesn't mean that you are expected to pay all of it all at once.
 You certainly pay if all if you are able, but we're guessing that if you're here, you're not able to do that.